Open-Swarm-Net/OSNAP/README.md

 [![Python Version](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/)
 [![Discord Follow](https://dcbadge.vercel.app/api/server/seKVhCtcAJ?style=flat)](https://discord.gg/seKVhCtcAJ)

-The Open Swarm Network Agent Protocol (OSNAP) is a standardized protocol for building autonomous AI agents and swarms or organizations of agents.
-The primary goal of OSNAP is to facilitate interoperability, collaboration, and ease of development across various autonomous AI systems, similar to how HTTP serves as a standard protocol for the World Wide Web.
 <p align="center">
   <img src="content/logo_midjourney.png" alt="Project logo" width="1080">
 </p>

+The Open Swarm Network Agent Protocol (OSNAP) is a standardized toolkit for building AI agents that interact with each other.
+Currently, the development and implementation of interacting autonomous AI agents and swarms are highly fragmented, with different projects utilizing various custom-built protocols and communication methods.
+This lack of standardization can lead to difficulties.
+OSNAP aims to address these issues by providing a well-defined, standardized toolkit for building and interacting with autonomous AI agents and swarms.

 ## Table of Contents
 - [Why](#why)